fastats/fastats/README.md

 If you would like to contribute anything, open a PR (issues are turned off):

 - To report a bug, open a PR with a unittest that fails.
-- To request an API change, open a PR with a failing unittest showing your preferred API.
+- To request an API change/new functionality, open a PR with a failing unittest showing your preferred API.
-- To request new functionality, open a PR with a failing unittest that shows your idea.
+- To submit a fix, open a PR with passing unittests + doctests.
+Doctests should be minimal, and serve as API docs for the most common use cases, unittests should be exhaustive.

 Simples :)

+#### Sponsors